IBM/aspera-cli/README.md

 This Gem was developed for the following Purposes:

-* show use of (REST) APIs: Node, Files, Shares, Faspex
+* show use of Aspera (REST) APIs: Node, Files, Shares, Faspex, Console
 * provide a command line for some tasks
-* cross-platform
+* cross-platform (ruby)

 Ruby has been chosen as language as it is used in most Aspera products, and the interpret can be found for most platforms.

 This gem is provided as-is, and is not intended to be a complete CLI, or industry-grade product.
 This is a sample.
+Aspera provides a CLI tool here: <a href="http://downloads.asperasoft.com/en/downloads/62">http://downloads.asperasoft.com/en/downloads/62</a>.

 The CLI's folder where configuration and cache files are kept is `$HOME/.aspera/aslmcli`